Flows are a group of messages that your chatbot sends, and a chatbot’s conversation is basically a group of flows linked together.

 You can copy almost anything in the Playground: chatbots, flows, and folders to create a duplicate item and edit it.

 This can help make your bot-building process easier and save you a lot of time.
-If your chatbot only has minor differences between the flows, you can simply make copies of the original flow and edit those differences and you’re good to go, such as when you want to create the same flow or even bot but in different languages.
+If your chatbot only has minor differences between the flows, you can make copies of the original flow and edit those differences.
+You’re good to go, such as when you want to create the same flow or even bot but in different languages.

 This also helps you create drafts easier and enhance your flow when you’re testing the flows.